 To conquer New Amsterdam, the Duke dispatched Richard Nicolls....
 Nicolls was given four ships, approximately six hundred soldiers, and instructions to keep New Amsterdam as intact as possible.
 He was, in effect, to treat the mission more like a hostile takeover by a rival corporation and less like a military attack.Nicolls was able to seize New Amsterdam without firing a single shot; the town was renamed after its patron, the Duke of York, and gradually the city began to switch over to English rule.

 However, in the spring of 1672, hostilities broke out between the Netherlands and England, leading to a Third Anglo-Dutch War.
-In September 1673, the Dutch navy under Anthony Colve seized Manhattan from the English -- this was the only part of this Anglo-Dutch War to spill over to the American colonies -- and was declared its new governor.
+In September 1673, the Dutch navy seized Manhattan from the English -- this was one of the only parts of this Anglo-Dutch War to spill over to the American colonies -- and soon Anthony Colve was declared its new governor.
 Colve renamed the colony New Orange after William of Orange, the stadtholder of the Netherlands.

 Luckily for Colve, so little had changed in Manhattan since the English takeover in 1664, that he didn't have to dismantle the apparatus of English governance.
 Many Dutch colonists still resided in New Orange -- some welcomed Colve with open arms; many probably shrugged and waited for the other shoe to drop.